Alaska Airlines does not fly to many places outside the US, but its frequent flyer program Mileage Plan packs a punch.

 If you have an American Express card, then you can transfer your points to Marriott Bonvoy and then to Mileage Plan.
 However, using this method means your points lose quite a lot of value due to the two-step transfer process.

+In 2019, I travelled back from the US to Australia for Christmas.
+I could have paid 162,800 Qantas Points for my one-way Qantas First Class flight from Los Angeles to Melbourne.
 However, I only had to fork out 70,000 Alaska miles for the same flight.
-Plus, I will be stopping over in Melbourne for five days and then continuing up to Sydney in Qantas Business Class for no extra cost (using the free stopover)!
+Plus, I was able to stopover in Melbourne for five days and then continue up to Sydney in Qantas Business Class for no extra cost (using the free stopover benefit)!

 Summing up